chandrakanth-gudavalli/HumanPoseEstimation/README.md

 2. Run all cells in "OpenPose_Notebook.ipynb"

 ## Applications
-1. This models helps us to track the bodu language of soccer players and analyse their strengths and weak points.
+1. This models helps us to track the body language of soccer players and analyse their strengths and weak points.
 2. Can detect robbers at ATM stations, etc.

 ## Limitations and Future Scope